-Abby Dowse Shows Off Ample Curves In Apricot Teddy: ‘Smooth And Sweet Like Honey’
+Abby Dowse Shows Off Ample Curves In Apricot Teddy: 'Smooth And Sweet Like Honey'

 "So Abby, you say you taste like honey.
 But the proof is in the pudding, darling.
 When can I come over for a taste?" they requested.

-A fourth Instagrammer complimented the bombshell.
+A fourth user complimented the bombshell.

-“You are gorgeous, princess.
-And your body is magnificent,” they raved before adding heart and flame emoji.
+"You are gorgeous, princess.
+And your body is magnificent," they raved, before adding heart and flame emoji to their words.

-When Abby’s not sharing sexy lingerie pics, she often posts bikini snaps.
+When Abby's not sharing sexy lingerie pics, she often posts bikini snaps.
 In a recent update, the blonde wore a skimpy neon bikini that hugged her figure in all the right places.
-She showed off some underboob in this particular image which proved to be a huge hit among those who follow her.
+She showed off some underboob in this particular image, which proved to be a huge hit among her followers.